-Sony A7S II versus Sony RX10 IV
+Sony A7S II vs RX10 IV

 The Sony Alpha 7S II and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in September 2015 and September 2017.
 The A7S II is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on a full frame (A7S II) and an one-inch (RX10 IV) sensor.
-The A7S II has a resolution of 12 megapixel, whereas the RX10 IV provides 20 MP.
+The A7S II has a resolution of 12 megapixels, whereas the RX10 IV provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat larger (3 percent) than the Sony A7S II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the A7S II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7S II and their specifications in the Sony FE Lens Catalog.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.